Home

 Questions swirl about police response

-The investigation into the shooting is ongoing, and plenty of questions remain as to why it took police so lengthy to take out the gunman.
+The investigation into the taking pictures is ongoing, and lots of questions remain as to why it took police so lengthy to take out the gunman.

 The shooter, Salvador Ramos, 18, was killed at the scene.

-Police now say it took over an hour from the first 911 name to stop the massacre.
+Police now say it took over an hour from the primary 911 call to stop the massacre.

-Families outdoors school begged for motion
+Households outdoors faculty begged for action

 Pete Williams and Jonathan Dienst contributed.